 There’s been a time in all of our lives when we’ve struggled to concentrate on a task that it’s essential for us to complete by a certain deadline.
 In these instances, music is certainly not a hindrance – well, not familiar music anyway.

 If you’re distracted in your surroundings and are finding it difficult to concentrate, putting your headphones in and listening to some familiar music could be just what you need to help you focus.
 If you need to focus intently then avoid new music, the reason being is that with music that’s unfamiliar to you, you don’t know what to expect and will therefore subconsciously listen much more closely to see what happens next.

 With familiar music from your favorite band let’s say, you already know what to expect which means the music will not be your primary focus.

 During immersive tasks where you really do need to concentrate, obviously listening to music you like is a good place to start.
 However, research has shown that there are certain types of music that could be best suited to ensuring productivity.

 - Electronic Music: There are many sub-genres of electronic music, one that we’re particularly interested in is chill-out, ambient house, all in the category of ambient electronica.
-This type of music will never take over your thought process, it’s something that you’ll very much notice but it’s extremely unobtrusive, allowing you to concentrate on the task in hand.
+This type of music will never take over your thought process, it’s something that you’ll very much notice but it’s extremely unobtrusive, allowing you to concentrate on the task at hand.

 Author: Flo Turak is the Group Marketing Executive at Egan Reid, a workplace and education supplies and furniture specialist based in North West England.
 You can find her on LinkedIn.
 Aside from managing Egan Reid’s marketing and communication, Flo has a real passion for great content and unique design.
 She’s also a bit of an office product geek.